 |Description.||Optional.
 Enter additional information that summarizes what the policy does.
 Limited to 250 characters.
 Plain text only.

 Because of potential security issues, the Description field cannot contain hyperlinks.

 Policy criteria includes folder criteria and file criteria.

 |Apply to all folders||The policy will apply to files in all folders in your enterprise.|

-You can add additional file criteria by clicking Add More Criteria.
-When a classification policy has more than one criteria, select AND (default) or OR between all the criteria (they must all be the same) to determine policy matching:
+You can add additional condition blocks by clicking Add More.
+When a classification policy has more than one condition block, select AND (default) or OR between all the condition blocks (they must all be the same) to determine policy matching: